Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 | Employee Savings | 32-63% | 15-40% |

-| Who Funds It | Your Employer | NorthRide |
+| Who Funds The Bike | Your Employer | NorthRide |

-| Fee | 5% | 0% |
+| Fee | 5% on top of bike cost | 0% |

 | Can Include Servicing | No | Yes |